Getting Started with Docker

 docker-compose.yaml.
 Here are some examples:

-make gen ds-mqtt mqtt-bus - Generates secure compose file configured to use MQTT for the message bus, adds then MQTT broker and the Device MQTT services. make gen no-secty ds-modbus - Generates non-secure compose file with just the Device Modbus device service. make gen no-secty arm64 ds-grove - Generates non-secure compose file for ARM64 with just the Device Grove device service.
+cd compose-builder/ make gen ds-mqtt mqtt-broker - Generates secure Compose file configured to use MQTT for the message bus, adds then MQTT broker and the Device MQTT services. make gen no-secty ds-modbus - Generates non-secure compose file with just the Device Modbus device service. make gen no-secty arm64 ds-grove - Generates non-secure compose file for ARM64 with just the Device Grove device service.

-The generated docker compose file may need addition customizations for your specific needs, such as environment override(s) to set appropriate Host IP address, etc.
+The generated Docker Compose file may require addition customizations for your specific needs, such as environment override(s) to set appropriate Host IP address, etc.

 Run EdgeX Foundry